aniket-work/Real-Time-Context-Aware-AI-Agents-Searching-Scraping-and-Synthesizing-for-Precision/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Agents To Decompose Tasks &amp; Execute Parallel via Map Reduce"
+Follow these steps to set up and run the  "Real-Time Context-Aware AI Agents : Searching, Scraping, and Synthesizing for Precision"

 1. Navigate to your project directory:
    ```